Private activities - how do I set up a private activity?

 Can I clone a private activity?

-Yes - private activities can be cloned.
-However, the private setting will not have been carried through to the new clone, so you will need to ensure that the new clone has been set to private (by following the instructions above in this article) if you wish for the new clone to also be published as a private activity.
-See this article for more information about cloning activities.
+Yes, private activities can be cloned.
+However, the private setting will not be carried through to the new clone, so you will need to ensure that the new clone has been set to private (by following the instructions above in this article) if you wish for the new clone to also be published as a private activity.
+Refer to this article for more information about cloning activities.